Oxford International Film Festival

-The Oxford International Film Festival or OIFF (not to be confused with the Oxford International Film Festival, OXIFF, based in Oxford, England) was established in Oxford, Ohio in 2007 by founder and event director J.C.
+The Oxford International Film Festival or OIFF (not to be confused with the Oxford International Film Festival, OXIFF, based in Oxford, England) was established in Oxford, Ohio, US in 2007 by founder and event director J.C.
 Schroder.

-Festival History
+Festival history

 The Oxford International Film Festival was created by independent film and event director/producer J.C.
 Schroder in the spring of 2006.
 Schroder is the owner and producer of Star Com Productions, a film and live-events production company.
 He decided to create an outlet for filmmakers and audiences in the Southern Ohio, an area with no major film festival.

 The first festival partnered with the Miami Association of Filmmakers and Independent Actors (M.A.F.I.A.), a filmmaking collaborative of the students at Miami University.
 The festival also included regional, national, and international support.
 It has become the largest major film festival in the region.

 It was located near the campus of the university 40 miles north of Cincinnati.
 The first Oxford International Film Festival took place April 5–8, 2007 at the Marcum Conference Center.
 It garnered public interest and media attention across the globe.
 The festival received 530 entries from 41 countries globally in its first year.

 The festival helped inspire the creation of the Miami Film Association (the name stemming from the Miami-Ohio River, which runs through the region) as a non-profit organization to manage the festival.
 The Miami Film Association is also dedicated to supporting a variety of year-round community and student film programs in the region.